-My name is Ruth Willmore and I live near Porthmadog, North Wales, with my husband Tony and our cats Domino, Scrabble and Ludo.
+My name is Ruth Willmore and I live near Porthmadog, North Wales, with my husband Tony and our cats Scrabble, Ludo and Jenga.

 I first became interested in family history when my grandmother inherited what she described as The Ring.
 She told us that it was a widows ring and had been handed down the female line, from mother to oldest daughter.
 As Grandma herself was the youngest of three sisters there were clearly discrepencies in the story.
-Twenty years later I have not yet got to the bottom of the origins, but I hope to do so one day.
+Twenty years later I have not yet got to the bottom of the origins of "the ring", but I hope to do so one day.

 I hate waste.
 I try my best to keep the house reasonably clutter free, but I really try hard to reuse and donate unused things.
 For that reason I run the local Freegle group and have been on the board of directors since September 2020.
 I try to grow some of our own fruit and vegetables, and try to avoid using single use plastic.
 Our garden is home to our railway, which is Tony's work, so I aim to keep the garden productive, neat and tidy.

 I really hate having my picture taken, but I'm here, with some of the things are are important to me.

 This page was last updated on 28 November 2022